iep-ferreira/fungus-dispersal/README.md

 ## 💾 From C to HTML/JS

 The original implementation was written in **C** — and, sadly, has likely been lost to time.
-However, the algorithm itself was simple and elegant.
+However, the algorithm itself was simple.
 This repository is an attempt to **rebuild it** in **HTML/JavaScript**.

 The entire implementation was generated in a **single iteration** using the recently released **GPT-5** model — and it works! 🚀